 Getting started is easy.

-Sign up for a free account here, and upgrade at any time to a paid subscription.
+Sign up for an account here.
 A special promo plan is available for folks who would like to embark with us on this journey now to enable application teams to own infrastructure operations.
 This plan will only be available during the public beta, and anyone on it will be grandfathered in through 2023.
-Finally, if you want to see how Scalr compares with Terraform Cloud first, we’ve put together a comparison site at remotebackendpricing.com with open code on GitHub and the ability of submitting other backends by opening a pull request.

 Edit Nov 4th: updated calculation of an active user from active in last 90 days to active in last 30 days